Deploy using Validium CLI

 This tutorial shows you how to deploy and interact with a smart contract on Validium in less than 5 minutes.
 It will help you get familiar with the Validium smart contract development and deployment process using different tools.

-Have at least 0.5 Validium Devnet VLDM.
+Have at least 0.5 Validium Testnet VLDM.
 If you need more, use one of the faucets.

 validium-cli